mmynonetheless/ha-rfid-medication-reminder/README.md

-# Multi-RFID Reminder System for Home Assistant
+**# RFID Medication Reminder for Home Assistant

-A powerful, customizable reminder system that supports **multiple reminders** with different RFID tags, each with its own interval, message, media players, and phone notifications.
+A powerful, customizable medication reminder system that supports **multiple reminders** with different RFID tags, each with its own interval, message, media players, and phone notifications.
 Alerts loop until the correct RFID tag is scanned.

 ## Features